 Other associated optical equipment include a piggybacked Stellarvue 80mm refractor telescope, Orion 7x50 binoculars, a plain or "white" light solar filter for safely observing the sun through the Meade 16" SCT as well as a Coronado Solar Max 60T hydrogen-alpha telescope for viewing the Sun in its natural "hydrogen-alpha" waves yielding more of the sun's features with greater detail.

 WHO: Everyone is welcome!
-School groups and Scout groups and any other organizational groups with an interest in using the facility are welcomed and encouraged to schedule special observing sessions and star parties.
-Contact Councilman Vincent Cox at email@example.com or Ron Marcella at firstname.lastname@example.org to schedule events and for any other information about the Gretna Observatory.
+School groups, Scout groups and any other organized groups with an interest in using the facility are welcomed and encouraged to schedule special observing sessions and star parties.
+To schedule a group visit or to learn more, please email Ron Marcella at email@example.com or call (504) 363-1597.

 New Orleans’ Playful Neighbor